 Next, screw the backboard to the plywood using 1.25-inch cement screws; space the screws evenly about every 8-inches.
 Cut strips of backboard to match the edge size of the plywood, and repeat the same process for the edges as you performed on the top.

 Apply another thin layer of quick-set mortar to all areas where backboard has been installed.
 Allow it to dry for 4 hours.

-Step 4 - Installing the Tiles
+Installing the Tiles

 Spread more quick-set mortar on the cabinet and begin placing your tiles.
 Spread just enough mortar mix to help hold the tiles into place, and make sure not to spread too much mix at any one time.
 Spread just enough so that it will still be wet when you place a tile in that spot.

 Use your wet saw to cut tiles into sections where smaller pieces are needed.
 Once you have laid all the tiles for the countertop, repeat the process for the backsplash area of the counter.
 Always ensure that your tiles are generally level and have equal spacing in the gaps between them.
-Use the tile and grout spacers to keep t hem even.
+Use the tile and grout spacers to keep them even.

-Step 5 - Grouting and Cleaning
+Grouting and Cleaning

 Mix the grout according to the instructions on the package.
 Then use the grout float to gently push it into the gaps and crevices between the tiles.
 Don’t go too fast and work in small areas.
 Use a clean sponge and water to wipe away excess grout that might land on the top of the tiles.
 Continue applying the grout to the entire countertop and backsplash, and allow the countertop to dry.